Ask a doctor about a prescription for PALEXIA 50 mg FILM-COATED TABLETS

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Do not take this medication:

-Driving and operating machinery
+Driving and using machines

 PALEXIA 50 mg contains lactose

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medication.

-Follow the exact administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Your doctor will adjust the dose based on the intensity of your pain and your personal sensitivity to pain.
+Your doctor will adjust the dose based on the intensity of your pain and your personal sensitivity level to pain.
 Generally, you should take the minimum effective dose to relieve pain.

 Adults

-The usual starting dose is 50 mgevery 4 to 6 hours.
+The usual starting dose is 50 mg every 4 to 6 hours.

-Older patients
+Elderly patients

 Use in children and adolescents